 WORKSHOP “UNWEIRDING THE EXPERIMENTAL ART // “BUT WHAT DOES IT MEAN?”

-The creative team of the Riga Circus international project “Circus for Climate” is organising a two-day workshop for professionals from the cultural sector “UNWEIRDING THE EXPERIMENTAL ART // “BUT WHAT DOES IT MEAN?”
+The creative team of the Riga Circus international project “Circus for Climate” is organizing a two-day workshop for professionals from the cultural sector “UNWEIRDING THE EXPERIMENTAL ART // “BUT WHAT DOES IT MEAN?”

 The workshop will take place on March 7 and 8, 2023 in the Concert Hall “Great Amber” in Liepaja.